Personal Injury Lawyers in Florida

 A personal injury attorney will be the main point of contact between you and the insurance companies.
 You wouldn’t have to worry about dealing with the calls or meeting with the insurance.
 Your attorney will be making the calls and negotiations.

-Nothing is done without your approval; the main focus is you and your recovery.
+Nothing is done without your approval; the main focus is on you and your recovery.
 When you decide to settle you will meet with your lawyer and they will let you know how much they will ask for.
 They will then send the demand letter and you will receive your settlement.